Explore the Foot & Ankle Fellowship

 General

 Fellows are expected to complete two research projects throughout the academic year.
 By the end of the fellowship, you are expected to have two manuscripts prepared for presentation at the AOFAS meeting with the ultimate goal of publication.
-Multiple support staff are available to assist with initiation and completion of projects, including several international research fellows, research students, residents and statisticians.
+Multiple support staff are available to assist with the initiation and completion of projects, including several international research fellows, research students, residents, engineers, and statisticians.
+We know that our fellows are clinically busy, so we pair fellows with motivated researchers who can help with much of the daily work to ensure the successful completion of any project.